 Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is key.

-Air conditioners are typically installed on concrete pads.
-Over time, the pad could crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are often installed on concrete pads.
+As time passes, the pad can crack, shift or sink.
+This can cause breakdowns and even premature replacement.
+Let’s review some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is a critical component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.